osullivp/Lego51515BLEArduinoTensorFlow/README.md

 #### Part 2
 - An Arduino board based on the Arduino Micro.
 The board also contains both an HC-05 Bluetooth Classic module and an HM-10 BluetoothLE module
-- The reason for both types of Bluetooth module is that the object detection app described in the next section communicates via Bluetooth Classic, yet the Lego hub communicates via BluetoothLE
+- The reason for using both types of Bluetooth module is that the object detection app described in the next section communicates via Bluetooth Classic, yet the Lego hub communicates via BluetoothLE

 #### Part 3
 - The final element in the solution is the Ard Object Detection app which can be found here (Android version): (https://play.google.com/store/apps/details?id=com.studios.code.gem.ardobjecttracker&hl=en_GB&gl=US)